akkorismeglesz/akkorismeglesz/README.md

 ## 🌱 I’m currently learning
-- JavaScript and Python
+- JavaScript and PHP
-- Java and Java and Java
-- Java for the university
-- R and SQL for data science and for the university
+- Python and SQL for data science and for the university

 <!--- 💞️ I’m looking to collaborate on ...